Vezaiy/Credit-Card-Fraud-Detection-with-Tailored-ML-Models/README.md

 # Credit_Card_Fraud

-## Case Study
-- E-commerce has really changed everything, it gives us the chance to increase our sales but it exposes us to hackers and other types of frauds.
-- For this case study we will consider a E-commerce book store which has sold thousands in the last few years.
-- We are going to use transaction history for this project.
-- We are going to use a publicly available dataset for this project with real credit-card transactions that have been anonymized.
-- one of the biggest problem of credit card is that anyone can steal 15 or 16 digit card number with security number and expiration date.
-- Our job will be to tell apart that the transaction was from the real user who owns the credit card or the transaction was from the stolen credit card.
-- One of the major issues will be that most of the transactions will be non-fraudulent which means it will be difficult for us to detect underlying patterns in the infromation available.
-- It will make our dataset highly imbalance.
-- We will need to apply different sampling techniques and use different metrics.
-- It is estimated that only 0.1% of online credit card transactions are fraudulent.
-- But given the volume of transactions that occur everyday that means a lot of money.
-- We need to build the classifier system based on the dataset that can tell wether the classifier is fraudulent or non-fraudulent.
-- We will build a deep learning network and we are going to apply more traditional machine learning algorithm such as random forest.
-- We will consider only 2 labels in our classifier '0' for non-fraudulent transaction and '1' for fraud-leunt Transactions.
+Introduction:
+In today's digital age, the rise of e-commerce has revolutionized business operations, allowing for increased sales and convenience.
+However, this growth comes hand in hand with the heightened risk of fraudulent activities and cyber threats.
+This case study delves into the realm of an e-commerce book store, a thriving platform that has witnessed substantial sales over the years.
+The objective here is to leverage transaction history data, specifically utilizing a publicly available dataset comprising anonymized real credit card transactions.

+Challenge:
+E-commerce's Achilles' heel lies in the vulnerability of credit card information.
+The exposure of 15 to 16-digit card numbers, coupled with security codes and expiration dates, creates an avenue for potential exploitation by malicious entities.
+The primary focus of this project revolves around distinguishing between genuine transactions from credit card owners and transactions involving stolen credit card details.

+A Complex Imbalance:
+One of the central challenges we face stems from the inherent nature of credit card transactions.
+A majority of these transactions are legitimate, making it arduous to uncover subtle patterns within the available data.
+Consequently, the dataset exhibits a significant class imbalance, demanding the application of diverse sampling techniques and evaluation metrics.

+The Scale of the Issue:
+Statistics reveal that a mere 0.1% of online credit card transactions are identified as fraudulent.
+However, given the sheer volume of daily transactions, even this minuscule percentage amounts to substantial financial losses.
+To mitigate this challenge, our goal is to construct a robust classifier system using the provided dataset.
+This classifier will discern between fraudulent and non-fraudulent transactions, classifying them as '1' and '0,' respectively.

+Approach:
+To address this intricate problem, we plan to adopt a multifaceted approach.
+We will develop a deep learning network and complement it with conventional machine learning algorithms such as the Random Forest.
+This hybrid strategy will allow us to leverage the strengths of both paradigms and enhance our chances of accurate fraud detection.

+Conclusion:
+In our pursuit of building a reliable credit card fraud detection system, we have explored the nuances of e-commerce transactions and the vulnerabilities they entail.
+The crux of our endeavor lies in creating a robust classifier capable of accurately identifying fraudulent transactions, a task essential for safeguarding both customers and the e-commerce platform.
+Through the systematic deployment of deep learning and traditional machine learning models, we intend to enhance fraud detection rates and bolster the security of online financial transactions.